simbu07/EXP-04-Interfacing-a-16X2-type-LCD-display-to-LPC2148-ARM-7-Microcontroller-/README.md

+ ### Step 3:
- ### Step 3:An untitled design sheet will be opened, save it according to your wish,it is better to create a new folder for every layout as it generates other files supporting your design.
+ An untitled design sheet will be opened, save it according to your wish,it is better to create a new folder for every layout as it generates other files supporting your design.
 However,it is not mandatory.
   Figure -05 Proteus Design Sheet

+### Step 4:
-### Step 4:To Select components, Click on the component mode button.
+To Select components, Click on the component mode button.
  ![image](https://user-images.githubusercontent.com/36288975/195773645-6444563d-1372-4065-b5d4-ecad7f3d8172.png)

 Figure -06 Component Mode